kivanctezoren/ceng350-notes/350notes.md

     * At least one test for each requirement in SRS
     * "Are we building the right product?"

-* Verification & Validation (V&V) confidence dependss on softwaree purpose, user expectations, marketing environment
+* Verification & Validation (V&V) confidence depends on software purpose, user expectations, marketing environment
     * Early publishing to market is sometimes more important than finding defects

 ![iat](./img/034-test.jpg)